lilcpu/slate/source/index.html.md

 }
 ```

-This endpoint takes in a merchant name and the email of the user that would like to cancel thier subscription.
+This endpoint takes in a merchant name and the email of the user that would like to cancel their subscription.
 This email __must__ be the email in use at the service in question.
 The cancellation will be initiated and that user will recieve email updates on the cencellation status as it progresses.
 Usually no more than 24 hours.

 ### HTTP Request